 We should all know more about the Kingdom of Aksum.
 Yet, the Aksumite Empire gods, mythology, and history, seem to have vanished from our collective knowledge.
 Aksum civilization was not the first to experience such sinking into oblivion.

 I don’t know who is Luca Tosi.
 The Internet doesn’t have a clue about him either.
 My knowledgeable Ethiopian tour guide has never heard of the guy.
 Yet, the memorial stone in honor of Luca Tosi (1985-2013), “a talented young man who, engaged with the ideals of peace and friendship among all nations, took part to the struggle for the return of the obelisk snatched to Rome”, stands there on the hill of Yeha Hotel in Aksum.

 The hotel seems to be worn out, with no guest in sight.
 Aksum tourism is not in its heyday.
 Just me and a Dutch guy who also read in some guidebook that this is a great viewpoint of the stelae field nearby.

 At one of the oldest continuously inhabited places in Africa, the people of the Aksumite civilization erected the world’s greatest monolithic monuments, buried some of the most important royalties of the time, and became the guardians of a very controversial artifact – Moses’ 10 Commandments that they supposedly still keep in the mythical Ark of the Covenant in the local chapel.

 With not one but many fantastic story plots, why don’t we know more about the Kingdom of Aksum?
 Is Luca Tosi just the freshest example of the theory that not everything written in stone is “written in stone”?

-Where is Aksum located?
+Where was the Aksum Kingdom located?